clasiru/IP_Address_Information_Tool/README.md

 Simple python script to view information about any IPv4 or IPv6 public IP address -
-This is a IP Address Information Tool (IPAIT).
-You need Python 3 and Internet connection for run this tool.
+This is the IP Address Information Tool (IPAIT).
+You need Python 3 and an Internet connection to run this tool.
 You can find information about any IPv4 or IPv6 Public IP Address.
-This tool can extract following information.
+This tool can extract the following information.

 01. Country
 02. Location
 03. ASN/Organization
 04. Time Zone

-Additionally you can also extract following information by adding suitable lines into the ipait.py.
+Additionally, you can also extract the following information by adding suitable lines into the ipait.py.
 (You can add additional lines after 84th line.)

 01. Hostname -
 ```python